Prepare for Severe Summer Weather

 A special word about floods

-Did you know, just one inch of water can cause $25,000 of damage to your home?
+Did you know, just one inch of water9 can cause $25,000 of damage to your home?
 Yet flood damage is not usually covered under typical home insurance policies.

 Information in this article is general in nature and for your consideration, not as financial advice.
 Please contact your own financial professionals regarding your specific needs before taking any action based upon this information.